Bounds for Hardness Condensation in the Query Model: Negative Results II: Incondensability of Decision Tree Complexity

-Essentially, the first stage of the iteration can be described as: find a revealed $\AND$ and query the popular variable till $\abs{\mc{A}_1} \leq c\sk\log k$ or $\abs{\mc{V}_0} \leq 2k$.
-The existence of such a revealed $\AND$ follows from the argument described above.
+Essentially, the first stage of the iteration can be described as: find a revealed $\OR$ and query the popular variable till $\abs{\mc{O}_0} \leq c\sqrt{k}\log k$ or $\abs{\mc{V}_1} \leq 2k$.
+The existence of such a revealed $\OR$ follows from the argument described above.
 We now bound the query complexity in this stage.

-Notice that after every query either $\abs{\mc{A}_1}$ reduces by $1$ (popular variable being $0$) or $\abs{\mc{V}_0}$ reduces by a factor of $(1-\frac{1}{2\sk})$ (popular variable being $1$).
-So the query complexity of the first stage is bounded by $O(k + \sk \log t) = O(k)$.
+Notice that after every query either $\abs{\mc{O}_0}$ reduces by $1$ (popular variable being $1$) or $\abs{\mc{V}_1}$ reduces by a factor of $(1-\frac{1}{2\sqrt{k}})$ (popular variable being $0$).
+So the query complexity of the first stage is bounded by $O(k + \sqrt{k} \log t) = O(k)$.

-\textbf{Stage 2}: We know that either $\abs{\mc{A}_1} \leq c\sk\log k$ or $\abs{\mc{V}_0} \leq 2k$.
-As alluded before, for the first case, we can query all the $\AND$'s in $\mc{A}_1$ and find the value of $f(x_i|_\rho)$.
-Since the arity of each $\AND$ is $\sk$, this requires $O(k\log k)$ queries.
+\item[Stage $2$:] We know that either $\abs{\mc{O}_0} \leq c\sqrt{k}\log k$ or $\abs{\mc{V}_1} \leq 2k$.
+As alluded before, for the first case, we can query all the $\OR$'s in $\mc{O}_0$ and find the value of $f(x_i|_\rho)$.
+Since the arity of each $\OR$ is $\sqrt{k}$, this requires $O(k\log k)$ queries.

-For the second case, use Claim~\ref{claim:discarding-cheatsheets} to reduce the size of $\mc{V}_0$ to one using $O(k\log k)$ many queries.
-Then, in the remaining cell, the claimed $0$-certificate for $f(x_i|_\rho)$ can be verified by reading the entire certificate in $O(k \log k)$ queries.

-In other words, the second stage can be done in $O(k\log k)$ many queries.
-Hence, the total number of queries made in both stages of the iteration is $O(k\log k)$.
-This finishes one iteration $i \in [\log t]$ of the algorithm.

-\textbf{Query complexity of the entire algorithm}: Since there are $\log t$ many iterations, the total queries made in the first part of the algorithm is $O(k\log^2 k)$.
+For the second case, use \cref{claim:discarding-cheatsheets} to reduce the size of $\mc{V}_1$ to one using $O(k\log k)$ many queries.
+Then, in the remaining cell, the claimed $1$-certificate for $f(x_i|_\rho)$ can be verified by reading the entire certificate in $O(k \log k)$ queries.
+In other words, the second stage makes $O(k\log k)$ many queries. \end{description} Hence, the total number of queries made in both stages of the iteration is $O(k\log k)$.
+This finishes one iteration $i \in [\log t]$ of the algorithm. \begin{description} \item[Query complexity of the entire algorithm:] Since there are $\log t$ many iterations, the total queries made in the first part of the algorithm is $O(k\log^2 k)$.
 After these $\log t$ iterations, in the second part, there is at most one possible valid cheat-sheet, that can be checked in $O(k\log^2 k)$ many queries (as described in the beginning).
-Therefore, the entire algorithm makes at most $O(k\log^2 k)$ many queries.
+Therefore, the entire algorithm makes at most $O(k\log^2 k)$ queries. \item[Correctness:] The correctness of the algorithm follows from the fact that a cheat-sheet cell is removed from the set of valid cells if and only if the cell is found to be inconsistent with respect to input $(x_1|_\rho,\ldots ,x_{\log t}|_\rho)$ and $f$, or when we know the value of $f(x_i)$.
+Further, the only remaining valid cell is verified in the second part. \end{description} \end{proof}